KoneMuhammad/KoneMuhammad/README.md

-# its me, Muhammad Kone

-Android Developer
+# changing peoples lives

+KMP developer
+muhammad Kone is the name. im delighted that you stumbled upon my github
 ---
--for my KMP people reusing kotlin code and using native code if needed